2gis/MapGL-Android/README.md

 ```

 ### Showing the Marker
 The following example demonstrates how to add a marker to a map.
 The marker displays the string 'Hello world' in a pop-up notification when clicked.
-All MarkerOptions parameters except postion are optional
+All MarkerOptions parameters except position are optional
 ```kotlin
 private fun onDGisMapReady(map: DGisMap?) {
     map?.let {